robertostling/efmaral/README.md

 If you want to install the libraries for use by other Python programs, do:

     python3 setup.py install

+The functions you are probably most interested in are `efmaral.cyalign.align` and `efmaral.cyalign.align_numeric` (see docstrings in `cyalign.pyx` for usage).

 If everything works, you can try directly to evaluate with a small part of the English-Hindi data set from WPT-05: